nrfconnect/sdk-nrf/applications/nrf_desktop/README.rst

 The nRF Desktop application design aims at high performance, while still providing configurability and extensibility.

-The application architecture is modular and event-driven.
+The application architecture is modular, event-driven and build around :ref:`lib_caf`.
 This means that parts of the application functionality are separated into isolated modules that communicate with each other using application events, which are handled by the :ref:`event_manager`.
 Modules register themselves as listeners of those events that they are configured to react to.
 An application event can be submitted by multiple modules and it can have multiple listeners.